 The technology is currently in place to assess the given strike zone, like the prism image you see of the strike zone above.
 Most Baseball coverages show the position of the given ball according an Automatic baseball ball and strike indicator.
 In fact there are already patents on this technology.
 See one patent here which describes how an indicator is set up.
 So I plead with MLB regulators now.
 Take the umpire’s interpretation out of it!
 There wouldn’t be any delay factor in the call, because the result would be relayed automatically from ‘Hawkeye’ (or whatever the approved technology is) and the umpire would signal as they always have.

 Someone might say, ‘Why should sports be fair when the rest of life isn’t?‘ The WHOLE point of sports is that it takes people away from the chaos or the unfairness of life and rewards people for their athletic prowess, good hitting, hard work in a well regulated environment.
 Background, race, class isn’t a factor, only sporting prowess!
-To want to leave the calls in the hands of imperfect umpires, because it reflects the unfairness of life and not be aiming for perfecting the rules and regulation of the sport and rewarding sporting prowess is very flawed indeed.
+To want to leave the calls in the hands of imperfect umpires, because it reflects the unfairness of life and not be aiming for perfecting the rules and regulation of the sport and rewarding sporting prowess is a very flawed argument indeed.
 What is not impossible is perfecting the judgement of strike zones.
 That is well within the realm of possibility, in fact it is in the here and now.

 To recall those lovely words of Terence Mann: